Understanding the Next.js Authorization Bypass Vulnerability

 - Next.js 12.x (before 12.3.5)

-The vulnerability exploits Next.js middleware behavior by manipulating the x-middleware-subrequest header.
-When this header is set to middleware, the request bypasses normal authorization checks, granting access to protected routes.
+The vulnerability leverages the x-middleware-subrequest header in Next.js middleware.
+When this header is set to middleware, the framework skips normal authorization checks, granting access to protected routes.
+Attackers can exploit this by manipulating the header in HTTP requests.

 Proof of Concept